msiniscalchi/atom-latextools/README.md

 * Full support for multi-file projects by adding  `%!TEX root = master.tex` at the top of each included file.
 This includes error/warning reporting, forward / inverse search, and reference / citation completion.
 (Note: program and option directives must be given in the master file.)
 * Virtually all LaTeXTools snippets.

-**Keybindings**: by default, these are essentially the same as in Sublime Text, except that the **build** command is bound to `C-alt-b`, where `C` is `ctrl` on Windows and `cmd` on OSX.
+**Keybindings**: by default, these are essentially the same as in Sublime Text, except that the **build** command is bound to `C-alt-b`, where `C` is `ctrl` on Windows and Linux, and `cmd` on OSX.
 All other commands are triggered via combinations that start with `C-l`.
 As in Sublime, the "select line" command is remapped to `C-l,C-l`.

 Missing functionality to be implemented, roughly in the order I plan to add it:

 * Fill helper (autocompletion of various commands, such as  `\include`/`\input`, `\usepackage`, `\includegraphics`, etc.)
 * Better documentation :)
 * Toggling functions on/off: e.g., temporarily stop jumping to the current line in the PDF file after compilation.
 (Actually I'm not sure about this; maybe the listener pattern used in Atom can serve as a good replacement.)
-* Compiling and viewing on Linux
 * Other functionality in the Sublime Text package